Skip to content

 }

-The init-statement can be any declaration statement or expression statement.
-The most common is a variable declaration.
-The condition following the semicolon uses the variable declared before the semicolon for the check.
+The init-statement can be any declaration or expression statement; most often it's a variable declaration.
+The condition after the semicolon then tests the variable declared before it.

-This is one of the most practical scenarios for if initializers.
-Search a map, check if found, and process the result:
+This is one of the most practical uses: look up a map, check whether it was found, handle the result.

 cpp